XAce90/caspers-flyin-cta/readme.txt

 = Why should I use your plugin? =

+TODO REMOVE IRONISTIC REFERENCES
 I work closely with the marketing department at Ironistic who are frequently requesting some call to action like the ones presented in this plugin.
 This was written primarily to make it easier on my team to deploy and, as such, will constantly and continually be improved by their recommendations.
 So you know not only will it continue to be supported with lots of new features down the road, it will also be reviewed and improved by professional marketers (and not just some ratty developer).

+= Are you ready for Gutenberg? =

+TODO ANSWER

 = How should I contact you if I find a bug? =

 You can find me on Twitter at @SirCaseyJames.
+TODO: Or use the support forums

 == Screenshots ==